-After inauguration, the site continues around and takes on different forms.
-Some of the changes involve making, in Obamicon.Me creator and co-founder of Paste Tim Regan-Porter’s words, the image filters “white-labeled for clients” (Regan-Porter 2017).
-To white label something, product or service, is to rebrand it so as to seem like a creation of the client company.
-This includes the Green for All image filter for the non-profit of the same name and a sports filter for NBA team Atlanta Hawks.
-Others were efforts at attaching the site to new events, such as the Iranicon launched “to show support for democracy in Iran” and the Luvicon designed to tap into Valentines Day celebrations (@obamiconme 2009).
-From the end of January through September of 2009, the Twitter account featured an image of the day before turning inactive.
-Similarly, the Facebook Page and the primary Paste Magazine website do not offer any updates on the site from the end of 2009 until the announcement of the site’s return in August 2012, in time for the next election cycle (@ObamiconMe 2017; Paste Staff 2012).
-Despite the initial popularity of the site, as other alternative automatic photo editing options, styles, and trends became available, and the anchoring current events passed, interest in Obamicon.me waned and Paste took the site offline in 2013—the same year technology journalist Lauren Orisini declared “the year of the image,” citing the growing popularity of image-oriented social media sites such as Pinterest, Instagram and Tumblr (Orisni 2013).
-From 2013 through 2016, the URL continued to redirect to Paste Magazine’s website and by 2017, the domain is listed as available for purchase.
+After the inauguration, the site continued to evolve both in form and offerings.
+Some of the changes involved making the image filters, in Obamicon.Me creator and Paste co-founder Tim Regan-Porter’s words, “white-labeled for clients” (Regan-Porter 2017).
+To white-label a product or service is to rebrand it so as to seem like a creation of a client company.
+Such white-labeling included the Green for All image filter, designed for the non-profit of the same name, and a sports filter for NBA team Atlanta Hawks.
+Others incidents of white-labeling attempted to make Obamicon.me relevant to emerging events, such as the Iranicon launched “to show support for democracy in Iran” and the Luvicon designed to tap into Valentines Day celebrations (@obamiconme 2009).
+From the end of January 2009 through September of that same year, Paste’s Twitter account featured a webicon of the day to promote the site.
+Shortly thereafter, Paste’s Facebook Page and primary website stopped offering updates until the announcement of the site’s return in August 2012, just in time for the next election cycle (@ObamiconMe 2017; Paste Staff 2012).
+Despite the initial popularity of the site, as alternative automatic photo editing options, styles, and trends became available on sites such as???, and the anchoring current events passed, interest in Obamicon.me waned, leading Paste to take the site offline in 2013—the same year technology journalist Lauren Orisini declared “the year of the image,” citing the growing popularity of image-oriented social media sites such as Pinterest, Instagram and Tumblr (Orisni 2013).
+From 2013 through 2016, the URL continued to redirect visitors to Paste Magazine’s website and by 2017, the domain was listed as available for purchase.
 As one Facebook user commented, “Sadly its [sic] not working anymore .”